donqq/Content-Management-System-for-Blogs/README.md

 - Run both the Projects.
 Angular project can be run with ng serve command, whereas the C# API can be run with dotnet watch run

 ## Developer
-Badde Liyanage Don Dilanga, 2021/January, github@dilanga.com
+Badde Liyanage Don Dilanga, 2021/January, github@dilanga.com.
+Sri Lanka LK.